on September 10, 2021 (last modified on May 11, 2022) • 27 minute read

 This dashboard provides your client with everything they need to know about your marketing performance.
 It answers questions such as:

-Download this marketing dashboard right away to make your reports effective and well-organized effortlessly.
+Download this marketing dashboard right away to make your reports effective and well-organized effortlessly or browse more marketing dashboard examples here.

 If your marketing strategy includes Google Ads, your client will appreciate seeing the data in this easy-to-understand dashboard.

 Thanks to a neat overview of the most critical metrics and KPIs, such as impressions, CPC, conversions, and more, you can easily monitor the performance of your campaigns and report on their success and ROI to your client.
-And the best thing about it is that you can download the PPC dashboard for free in no more than two clicks.
+Download the PPC dashboard for free or browse through other PPC dashboard templates we offer.

 To easily track your SEO efforts and learn what pages on your client’s website perform best for organic clicks and sessions, you can use this Google Analytics Landing Page SEO dashboard.
 Discover the following with this template:

-Identify the strength of your on-page SEO by downloading this free SEO dashboard template right away.
+Identify the strength of your on-page SEO by downloading this free SEO dashboard template right away or find your perfect fit by browsing through more than 100 SEO dashboard examples here.

 Is your client’s website successfully driving new traffic, engaging readers, and converting them into leads or customers?
 This is some of the data your client will want to see in the report.
 Use one of our dashboard templates to collect it effortlessly and create an at-a-glance overview of the most important website analytics metrics.

 For example, with this free Google Analytics Website Engagement dashboard, you can track bounce rate, average time on page, goal conversion rate, and other relevant metrics.
-Download the free website analytics report now and be prepared for your next reporting meeting.
+Download the free website analytics report now or browse through all of our prebuilt web analytics dashboards here.
+Whatever template you choose, you will be fully prepared for your next reporting meeting.

 Every client wants to know if their following has grown over the last month.
 Use this free Social Networks dashboard to provide your client with crucial information, such as total page views, engagement rate, number of impressions, and more.
 Tracking these metrics in real-time allows you to react timely if there’s an issue.

-This dashboard template is fantastic because it helps you monitor everything in one place – download the free social media report now and start ramping up your social media marketing.
+This dashboard template is fantastic because it helps you monitor everything in one place – download the free social media report now or browse through all of our social media dashboards here to start ramping up your social media marketing.

 Client reporting is essential for a good and ongoing relationship with your clients.